GLOBAL MARKETS-Stocks slide, dollar gains after Fed minutes

 By Herbert Lash

-NEW YORK, Aug 21 Global equity markets and bond prices slid while the dollar strengthened on Wednesday after minutes from the latest Federal Reserve policy-setting meeting did not alter expectations the Fed would eventually begin to trim its bond-buying program.
+NEW YORK, Aug 21 Global equity markets slid and the dollar strengthened on Wednesday after minutes from the latest Federal Reserve policy-setting meeting failed to suggest when its buying of bonds would slow, but also did not alter the eventuality of those plans.

-U.S. equities dropped to session lows, rebounded to trade in positive territory, and fell again after the afternoon release of minutes from the Fed's policy-setting meeting in late July.
+U.S. equities dropped to session lows and the dollar strengthened further soon after the release of minutes from the Fed's policy-setting meeting in late July.
+But Wall Street later rebounded a bit when the minutes offered no new clues on when it would begin to trim its buying of $85 million a month in bonds.

-The minutes showed differences among members of the Federal Open Market Committee as to when the Fed should start winding down its stimulus but did not materially change the market's expectation of a September tapering.
+The minutes showed differences among members of the Federal Open Market Committee as to when the Fed should start winding down its stimulus.
+However, the minutes did not materially change the market's expectation of a September tapering.

-"If investors were looking for strong, clear signals from this month's FOMC minutes, they were disappointed," said Andrew Milligan, head of global strategy at Standard Life Investments in Edinburgh.

-"All is open for a September decision on tapering, but this still depends on the economic data in coming days and weeks pointing to a firm upturn in the economy," Milligan said.

 The dollar edged higher from a six-month low against the euro and gained versus the yen.